arkadiko-dao/arkadiko/docs/setup.md

 1. Set up a local mocknet through docker compose (see https://github.com/blockstack/stacks-local-dev)
 2. Change the default Stacks amount of the local mocknet addresses in the toml files (stacks-node-miner/Config.toml.template and stacks-node-follower/Config.toml.template)
   This is optional but helpful if you wanna create vaults with higher STX collateral
-3. Run the liquidator test to automatically deploy all smart contracts (`npm test clarity/test/unit/liquidator.ts`)
+3. Run the sip10 reserve test to automatically deploy all smart contracts (`npm test test/integration/sip10-reserve.ts`)
 4. Run the web app using `yarn dev` (in the `web/packages/web` folder)
 5. Go to localhost:3000.
 You need the Stacks Web Wallet to authenticate.